corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 ## New in V1.0.3

-A new configuration option has been added which allows the Archive Service to skip/ignore transactions that have legacy `ContractStates` associated with them when deserializing causes exceptions.
+A new configuration option has been added which allows the Archive Service to skip transactions that have legacy contract states that cause exceptions during a snapshot export.
 This configuration option is: `ignoreSnapshotExportFailures: true`.

-By default, this value is false and the behaviour of the Archive Service is unchanged.
-However, if you are experiencing a `TransactionDeserializationException` (that then causes a `JsonMappingException`), this configuration option can be added, enabling these transactions to be skipped and a snapshot to be exported to JSON.
-The transactions that caused the failures won’t be included in the export.
-If a binary export is also created (where the data doesn’t need to be deserialized to start with), then you can have a true representation of your vault without issues.
+By default, this value is false and the behaviour of the Archiving Service is unchanged.
+However, if you are experiencing a `TransactionDeserializationException` or a `JsonMappingException` during the export of a JSON snapshot, this configuration option can be added to skip these transactions for a successful export.
+These transactions won’t be included in the export, but if a binary export is also created, all transactions can be preserved.

 ## New in V1.0.2